Ruadhan8/Lidell/docs/proposal/proposal.md

 > List the main new things (technologies, languages, tools, etc) that you will have to learn.

  Neither of us have a lot of experience in working with a fully functioning backend so that will be a challenge for us.
+Also the gamification of the app will be a challenge.

 ### Breakdown of work